sjs1985/minecraft-drmon/README.md

 this is a computercraft LUA script that monitors everything about a draconic reactor, with a couple features to help keep it from exploding
 NB: This is for Minecraft 1.7.10.
 You will need to edit references within the code for any version higher to reflect any changes made to Draconic Evolution past its 1.7.10 release.

+This has been edited to have 2 automatically increasing versions (With an on/off button added to the UI)
+1. A safe one (increments in 15000 rf/t jumps when temp is <6000 and satureation is >25%)
+2. A risky one (outputs max rf/t possible while maintaining a temp of 7900)

 ### tutorial
 you can find a very well made youtube tutorial on how to set this up [here](https://www.youtube.com/watch?v=8rBhQP1xqEU) , thank you [The MindCrafters](https://www.youtube.com/channel/UCf2wEy4_BbYpAQcgvN26OaQ)